Effect of anisotropy distribution on local nucleation field in bistable ferromagntic microwires: Results

 Equation (\ref{eqm}) is solved numerically using finite difference method.
 For the purpose of determining the nucleation field for domain nucleation process, we take a static solution for $H'=0$ as an initial value condition and test its stability under magnetic field opposite to the bulk magnetisation direction.
 For subcritical values of $H'$ the solution deforms, yet stabilises with magnetisation never reaching the same direction as the external magnetic field opposite to the initial magnetisation of the bulk (see Fig. \ref{profile}).
 For overcritical fields the new domain aligned with the external field forms at the point, where anisotropy is the lowest, and expands unconstrained toward the centre of the wire.
 Numerical simulations have revealed that a relevant interval for investigation is $r'_k-r'_0>-3$, since the value of nucleation field remains constant below $r'_k-r'_0=-3$.

 The decrease in nucleation field value, as the width of the intermediate layer becomes smaller, is connected to the size of the initial domain wall between radial and axial domains, but it won't necessarily be observed in typical microwires, since if we take parameter estimations from \cite{chiriac1995internal} and assume the exchange constant for pure iron to be valid for the $Fe_{77.5}Si_{7.5}B_{15}$ compound, then $r'_k-r'_0\approx -5$ which is far in the effectively constant region of the graph (see Fig. \ref{final}).
 Therefore, the most important result is that there is a specific limit on $H'_c$ value, which means that the nucleation field is not dependent on the maximum anisotropy in the bulk and the anisotropy change rate is the deciding factor.
 This may seem to contradict results of \cite{ipatov2008local}, where nucleation field is shown to be linearly correlated to average anisotropy (see \cite{aharoni2000introduction} for the derivation of the model).
 There is, however, an explanation to this.
 The effective anisotropy is defined by the difference in value between axial and radial stress at a given point.
 The region, where effective anisotropy changes its type is characterised by equality of the stress components.
 By adding tensile stress we are shifting the boundary between axial and radial domains toward the surface.
 Stress is in general not a linear function of radial displacement.
 In fact, around the intermediate layer we have both $\frac{\partial \sigma_{zz}}{\partial r}<0$ and $\frac{\partial^2 \sigma_{zz}}{\partial r^2}<0$ (see \cite{chiriac1995internal} for stress distribution details).
 This means that as the boundary between radial and axial domains gets closer to the surface due to external stress, the local anisotropy gradient becomes larger.
 For this reason we observe a clear correlation between average anisotropy and nucleation field.
 However, our results can explain significant differences in behaviour between particular wires, which cannot be resolved by the model \cite{aharoni2000introduction}, where only average anisotropy and saturation magnetisation are considered as relevant parameters.
+A very recent experimental study of domain wall propagation control by stress tuning \cite{baraban2019control} have shown that the correlation between bulk stress and domain wall velocity is in the power of $-0.75$, which considering the connection between local nucleation field and domain wall propagation \cite{rodionova2012defects} suggests that the model proposed in this paper has merit.